Getty Images/iStockphoto

 • Evaluate cycle-based vs. time-based backup retention.

-Where to store your backups
+Where to store backups

 The public cloud is a popular storage location for long-term retention.
 Amazon S3 Glacier, Microsoft Azure Blob Storage and Google Nearline are among the options for low-cost archival storage in the cloud.
-The storage is off site, which is good for data protection.
+The storage is off-site, which is good for data protection.
 Restore times and costs can run high, though, depending on how much an organization needs to bring out of the cloud.

 Tape is another media type for long-term storage that is cheaper than other options, such as disk.
 Durability is typically stated at up to 30 years for the latest LTO tape cartridges.
 LTO-9 provides 45 TB of compressed storage capacity.
 Restore speed is slow, however, so an organization shouldn't solely use tape to retain data that needs quick recovery.

-How a backup data retention policy combats growing storage needs
+How to implement a backup retention policy

 Dig Deeper on Data backup and recovery software